SynesthesiaDev/Codon/README.md

 Codon has three packages:

-- `BinaryBuffer` - custom implementation of binary buffer, included in `BinaryCodec` package
+- `Codon.BinaryBuffer` - custom implementation of binary buffer, included in `BinaryCodec` package
-- `BinaryCodec` - for serialization to binary format
+- `Codon.BinaryCodec` - for serialization to binary format
-- `Codec` - for serialization into any format using transcoders (JSON included)
+- `Codon.Codec` - for serialization into any format using transcoders (JSON included)
+- `Codon.Optional` - Optional class as replacement for nullability because nullable generics SUCK in C#

 ## Codecs